The Role of Confounders and Linearity in Ecological Inference: A Reassessment: Confounding and Linearity in Ecological Inference

-\subparagraph{Fragility in extrapolation} In many social science examples of \(\bar{X}\) and geographical groupings \(g,\) cases of complete residential sorting (\(\bar{X}_1 = 1\) or \(0\)) is rare, so there is usually a degree of extrapolation from the observed data to produce EI estimates.
+\subparagraph{Fragility in extrapolation} In many EI examples involving geographic units, perfect residential sorting (\(\bar{X}_{k} = 1\) or \(0\)) is rare, so producing the plug-in estimates from Procedure 1 usually involves inevitable extrapolation from the observed data.
 This is clearly seen in Figure~\ref{fig-sim} (a), where the observed \(\bar{X}_1\) are clustered near zero.
-As a result, the Goodman estimate for \(\beta_1\) (plugging in \(\bar{X}_1=1\)) will be more variable than the estimate for \(\beta_2\) (plugging in \(\bar{X}_1=0\)), because more extrapolation is required for the former.

-This intuition helps explain why EI estimates for smaller minority groups are typically poor.
-Extrapolation in these cases can lead to highly variable or even negative estimates.
-Negative estimates have occasionally been discussed as an observable refutation of the CCAR assumption \citep{gelman2001models}, but we point out that finite-sample variation combined with inevitable extrapolation can also produce negative estimates \emph{even when CCAR holds}.
-A similar issue arises when EI is applied to estimate voting behavior by gender with geographic data, because gender ratios in most geographies are near parity.
-There is significant extrapolation when predicting vote share in a hypothetical all-female or all-male geography.

-The issue of extrapolation also helps explain why EI with fine-grained geographies (e.g.~precincts) tends to perform better in practice than coarser geographies (e.g.~counties).
-Smaller geographies often exhibit more racial homogeneity: it is often possible to find several precincts where even a minority group is a local majority.
-Thus, even though nothing in Proposition~\ref{prp-id} suggests more plausible identification on more granular data, it happens to be that more granular data reduces the extent to which the model relies on extrapolation.

-\subparagraph{Influence and high-leverage points} Intuition about high-leverage or influential points in linear regression also carries over to ecological inference.
-An influential point is an observation that has a disproportionate effect on the slope of a regression \citep{blackwell2025user, chatterjee1986influential}.
-Specifically, influence is computed by the leverage of a point multiplied by its outlier value from the leave one out regression, so high-influence points tend to be outliers.
+As a result, the Goodman estimate for this category is unstable, because much extrapolation is required.
+Extrapolations can lead to even impossible, out-of-bounds estimates that are negative or above 1.
+Finite-sample variation combined with extrapolation can produce negative estimates \emph{even when CCAR holds}.
+This feature of the estimator explains why EI applications typically find that estimates for small minority groups are highly variable or impossible.